Dr Georgina Jardim

 International partnership development

-As international partnership facilitator, I seek cooperation with those who share the ethos of the Centre for Muslim-Christian Studies in Oxford.
+As a Fellow of the Centre for Muslim-Christian Studies in Oxford, I seek cooperation with those who share the ethos of CMCS.
 I have established links with individuals and institutions in, among others, Ghana, Kenya, Ethiopia, South Africa, the United Arab Emirates, South Korea and Indonesia.

 I am currently working with Dr. John Azumah to launch the Centre for the Advanced Study of Islam and Christianity in Accra, Ghana.

-The launch event is a conference scheduled for 29 April–3 May, 2019, that will draw together international scholars on the theme of ‘Territory and Hospitality: Muslims and Christians learning to live together.’
+The launch event is a conference scheduled for late 2019/early 2020, that will draw together international scholars on the theme of ‘Territory and Hospitality: Muslims and Christians learning to live together.’

 For more information on the conference, please see our Call for Papers, or email firstname.lastname@example.org.